Denperidge/community-pinboard/README.md

 - Datetime local returns 0 timezone information.
 The value seems to be `YYYY-MM-DDTHH:MM`, with no timezone information.
   - This means that the user will just input values from their timezone point of view
 - JavaScript new Date() seems to be able to parse offset
+  - Every JavaScript Date is stored in UTC
   - This means that, when creating a JavaScript date object

 ## Reference